This document is a usage manual for JEB. The latest version is available online.

-The startup script will then locate and decrypt the JEB binary file.
+The startup script will locate and decrypt the JEB binary file.
 It may prompt the user and ask for the decryption password, which can be found within your software delivery email received from PNF Software.
 Enter the password to allow the startup script to finish the installation process.
-JEB will start and the software logo should pop up:

 - If your machine is connected to the Internet, the license key can be automatically generated by clicking "Generate a Key".
 If need be, you may also configure your Proxy settings.